-About skin reflectance modeling there are other topics created, you’re welcome to read them.
+About skin reflectance modeling, there are other topics created, and you’re welcome to read them.
 There I will put a few impressive results about taking photos of skin and lesions.

 Here are the matrices calculated for each color.
-They are subtracted from every picture I made, to make a suggestion, that lighting is equal to all points on the 1x1cm region:
+They are subtracted from every picture I made to suggest that lighting is equal to all points on the 1x1cm region:

 Let’s make some test shots:

-I didn’t make Infrared here, as this lesson is benign, and doesn’t show any changes in skin structure.
+I didn’t make Infrared here, as this lesion is benign and doesn’t show any skin structure changes.

 Suspicious lesion as you can see Infrared (fig e) picture shows the view from deeper skin layers: